$L^p$ norms of higher rank eigenfunctions and bounds for spherical functions: Introduction

 \section{Introduction}

 If $M$ is a compact Riemannian manifold of dimension $n$ and $\psi$ is a Laplace eigenfunction on $M$ satisfying $\Delta \psi = \lambda^2 \psi$, it is a well studied problem to investigate the asymptotic behaviour of the $L^p$ norms of $\psi$ as $\lambda \rightarrow \infty$.
-The fundamental upper bound for these norms was established by H\"ormander \cite{Ho} and Sogge \cite{So}, who prove that
+The fundamental upper bound for these norms was established by Sogge \cite{So} (see also Avacumovi\'c \cite{Av} and Levitan \cite{Le} in the case $p = \infty$), who proves that

-where $\delta_0(p)$ is the piecewise linear function of $1/p$ given by
+where $\delta(n,p)$ is the piecewise linear function of $1/p$ given by

 Moreover, these bounds were shown by Sogge \cite{So} to be sharp when $M$ is the round $n$-sphere $S^n$.\\